websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

    Each module's JAR is generated in its `build/libs` folder (e.g., `s1j6-api/build/libs/com.acme.s1j6.api-1.0.0.jar`).

    Log messages indicate when Liferay begins processing and successfully starts each module.
-These Logs also provide each service's bundle id.
+These logs also provide each service's bundle id.

    ```
    STARTED com.acme.s1j6.api_1.0.0 [1357]